Walmart's Flipkart goes to Indian Supreme Court in antitrust case-sources

-NEW DELHI, July 27 (Reuters) - Walmart's (WMT.N) Flipkart has appealed to India's Supreme Court against a state court's decision that allowed an antitrust probe into the e-commerce firm and its rival Amazon.com Inc (AMZN.O) to continue, three sources told Reuters on Tuesday.
+NEW DELHI (Reuters) - Walmart’s Flipkart has appealed to India’s Supreme Court against a state court’s decision that allowed an antitrust probe into the e-commerce firm and its rival Amazon.com Inc to continue, three sources told Reuters on Tuesday.

 On Tuesday, Flipkart filed an appeal in the Supreme Court, challenging that decision, three people familiar with the proceedings said.